Quince-Pie/souffle/README.md

 1. Simple test declaration (No main function is needed).
 2. No setjmps / longjmps (vfork is utilized instead).
 3. Reasonably fast.
-4. Type checking assertions.
-  - All assert functions check for type mismatch at compile time.
-5. Easy to integrate with your project (with and without build system).
+4. Easy to integrate with your project (with and without build system).
-6. Works on modern C2x/C23 compilers and systems.
+5. Works on modern C2x/C23 compilers and systems.